 We piloted the methods using the task force's 2015 guideline on "screening for cognitive impairment in older adults" (6).
 Following review and deliberation by the task force, the guideline was approved for reaffirmation, taking approximately 18 months.
-We are currently seeking reendorsement by key stakeholders and publication in a peer-reviewed journal.
+We are currently seeking reendorsement by key stakeholders and publication on the Task Force website.
 This process now allows us to systematically review evidence in a more efficient timeframe (i.e., currently 6 months) compared to the usual 4-5 years needed for a full update.